isker/neogrok/README.md

 install an executable.

 Alternatively, building from source is easy.
-Clone the repository, `npm install && npm run build && npm run start`.
-You can of course run the server without intermediation by `npm`, by doing whatever `npm run start` does directly;
+Clone the repository, `yarn install && yarn run build && yarn run start`.
+You can of course run the server without intermediation by `yarn`, by doing whatever `yarn run start` does directly;
-but the relevant commands may change in the future, whereas `npm run start` will not.
+but the relevant commands may change in the future, whereas `yarn run start` will not.

 ## Deploying